-Parent(s) &/or guardian(s) agree to allow his/her child's photo/video to be used in school educational programming and planning, and to create awareness of school programs.
-If a parent or guardian refuses consent, s/he will provide written refusal to the high school office.
+The parent or guardian agrees to allow his/her child's photo/video to be used in school educational programming, planning, and social media platforms, for the purpose of creating awareness of school programs.
+If the parent or guardian refuses consent, s/he will provide written refusal to the high school office.